-A girl walks into a Jewelry Store to buy a Certified Diamond (Only because she hears those are the types of Diamonds you should buy).
-The salesperson brings out a loose Diamond and is showing her how it sparkles in the light.
+A girl walks into a jewelry store to buy a certified diamond (only because she hears those are the types of diamonds you should look for).
+The salesperson brings out a loose diamond and is showing her how it sparkles in the light.

 FALSE!
-Any quality of Diamond can be Certified.
-Even the lowest Clarity there is: I3 Clarity.
-You could have an I3 Diamond with M Color (Strong Yellow Hue) Certified just like you could a VVS1, D Diamond (one of the best there is).
+Any quality of diamond can be certified.
+Even the lowest clarity there is; I3 clarity.
+You could have an I3 diamond with M color (strong yellow hue) certified just like you could a VVS1, D diamond (one of the best there is, like these diamonds here).

 I agree!
 I say leave it up to the stores to decide what they want to sell it for.
-Plus, the Diamond market fluctuates all the time.
+Plus, the diamond market fluctuates all the time.
 Prices rise and fall due to inflation and the economy.
-That price can change!
+Prices can change.
 Only time will tell…

 FALSE!
 That’s like saying all cars and all houses are the same.
 It’s not the case.

-Jewelers may sell different Certificates, but if you ask the people in the industry who they think is the best, the vast majority will say GIA.
+Jewelers may sell different certificates, but if you ask the people in the industry who they think is the best, they will almost always say GIA.
 Hands down!

-These extra ratings, numbers and grades just make it harder for customers to compare Diamonds with.
+These extra ratings, numbers and grades make it harder for customers to compare diamonds.

-That’s why I always advise buying GIA Certified Diamonds.
-GIA wrote the book, so there’s nobody better to grade your Diamonds than the people who set the standards.
+That’s why I always advise buying GIA certified diamonds.
+GIA wrote the book.
+There’s nobody better to grade your diamonds than the people who set the standards.

-Certificates like GIA do NOT list a replacement value of the Diamond, and even if they did, it wouldn’t be enough.
-That Diamond is not loose anymore, it’s set in a mounting.
+Certificates like GIA do not list a replacement value of the diamond, and even if they did, it wouldn’t be enough.
+That diamond is not loose anymore, it’s in a mounting.

-Every time I appraise a Diamond Ring for a customer, I put right on the appraisal the Certificate Number along with a copy of the actual Certificate.
-It makes insuring the Diamond Ring easy.
-Plus, a lot of Insurance Companies insist on it. :)
+Every time I appraise a diamond ring for a customer, I put right on the appraisal the certificate number along with a copy of the actual certificate.
+It makes insuring the ring easy.
+Plus, a lot of insurance companies insist on it. :)